bogongroverchalet/website/_articles/2017-8-8-booking-conditions.md

 ## Winter Party Withdrawal

  - Refunds may be applied for in writing addressed to the BCMG.
+ - For the purpose of refunds, the Winter Party starts on the Friday evening at 7pm.
  - Please contact the bookings officer as soon as you discover you may not be able to go to your winter party to discuss the issue.
  - There may be a waiting list so substitution is not permitted.
- - Withdrawals received more than 1 month prior to winter party will receive a 90% refund.
+ - Withdrawals received more than 30 days prior to the winter party will receive a 90% refund.
- - Withdrawals received less than 1 month prior to winter party will incur a
+ - Withdrawals received less than 30 days prior to the winter party will incur a
    $100 penalty.
+ - Withdrawals received less than 5 days before will receive no refund.
+ - Withdrawals with a medical certificate received before 7pm on the Wednesday prior to your Winter Party will receive a full refund.
+ - Withdrawals with a medical certificate received after 7pm on the Wednesday prior to the commencement of your Winter Party will receive a full refund less $150.
+ - In the event of failure to attend the commencement of your winter party or withdrawal during your winter party because of evacuation due to illness or injury, there will be no refund available.
  - The BCMG reserves the right to determine refunds on a case by case basis.
- - In the event of failure to attend the commencement of your winter party or withdrawal during your winter party because of evacuation due to illness or injury, there will be no refund available.

 ## Photos